Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Case-Management.md

 ## Test Case Details

+!!! tip "Inflectra.ai"
+    This page has [AI functionality](./Inflectra-Ai-In-Spira.md/#test-case-details-page), available to all cloud customers with an active Inflectra.ai subscription.

 When you click on a test case item in the [test case list](#test-case-list), you are taken to the test case details page illustrated below:

 ![](img/Test_Case_Management_136.png)